soffiafdz/Qrater/README.md

 ###### SSH client or remote desktop

-If you can or don't want to use the integrated OpenSSH client, you can also also create the tunnel with [PuTTY](https://www.putty.org/) or [MobaXterm](https://mobaxterm.mobatek.net/),
+If you cannot or do not want to use the integrated OpenSSH client, you can also also create the tunnel with [PuTTY](https://www.putty.org/) or [MobaXterm](https://mobaxterm.mobatek.net/),